rtmigo/dmk_py/README.md

 # [dmk: dark matter keeper](https://github.com/rtmigo/dmk_py#readme)

-`dmk` keeps encrypted data entries in a file.
-Entries can be added, updated, and removed.
-Entries can be binary (files) or text (passwords, etc).

-Besides encrypting entries `dmk` makes uncertain the very fact of their existence.
-The vault file consists of "dark matter": unidentifiable data, most of which is just random bytes.
-There is no master password and no table of contents.

-Each entry is independent and encrypted with unique **secret name**.
-The secret name serves as a name and password at the same time.
+`dmk` allows you to store files, passwords or other private data in an encrypted file.

+Each entry is independent.
+The **secret name** of entry decrypts only that entry.
+It reveals nothing about other entries, even whether they exist.

+No master password.
+No table of contents.
+The number of entries cannot be determined: it is not in the file.

-Secret name makes possible to identify data fragments associated with particular entry and decrypt it.
-It reveals nothing about other entries.
-The rest of the data is always a dark matter.
+The file consists of unidentifiable data.
+Secret name is necessary to discover the data of particular entry.
+The rest of the data remain dark matter.

 # Install